 An absolutely fundamental first step is to recognise and fully encounter one’s own sense of inner poverty.
 Most of us, regardless of whether we have material wealth or not, have an experience of some kind of inner lack, need or poverty.
 Many of us intuit at some level our lack of connection to what Jim the vicar would call the Divine.
-Others might say to the ‘universe’, the ‘bigger picture’ or to a ‘life of true meaning’.
+Others might say to the ‘universe’, the ‘Self’ or to a ‘life of true meaning’.
 We experience this as a lack, a hole, some sort of core and unmet need.
 In more practical language, many people who have material wealth, feel a poverty in their relationships.
 They long to feel more connected and in flow with their loved ones, their community and indeed to themselves.
 Again, this can be felt as a real and deep sense of lack.

 Embracing paradox – glimpsing the richness of poverty:

-Thus surprisingly, we start to see that rather than something to be afraid of and denied, our very human sense of inner poverty contains potential richness and wealth.
+Thus we start to see that rather than something to be afraid of and denied, our human sense of inner poverty contains potential richness and wealth.
 After all the word ‘wealth’ comes from the same root as the world ‘whole’ and ‘heal’.
 True wealth arises as we become more whole to the full truth of what and who we are.
 A sense of lack, yearning and some kind of inner emptiness is indeed one part of who and what we are.
 By denying or ever seeking to escape from this truth we make ourselves less whole – and therefore less truly wealthy.
 By opening and embracing this aspect of our experience we gain wealth – in the sense of greater wholeness and healing.

 Reclaiming inner poverty as a step towards true generosity:

 Many people in our society are unable to allow themselves to experience this sort of inner poverty.
 After all nothing in society really supports such a thing.
 All around us we are bombarded with messages telling us that gaining more ‘stuff’ is the key to happiness.
 Money and possessions are portrayed as the only real wealth.
 We are repeatedly told that if we have plenty of stuff we ‘should’ be happy.
-Advertising and media greatly encourage us to chase outer wealth, and to deny and even be ashamed of any deeper yearnings.
+Advertising and media greatly encourage people to chase outer wealth, and to deny and even be ashamed of any deeper yearnings.
 After all that is what keeps the economy growing.